 In our November and May tournaments, Bonus Points are doubled (but with usual 12-point winners earning 25 points) and match lengths are increased in the Open division.
 These exciting events provide opportunities for large leaps in the standings, so the race remains competitive throughout the year.

 June Attendance Points

 A regular tournament will be held in June, in concert with the playoff finals in both divisions.
 All participants in attendance will earn 15 Bonus Points applied to the following season’s points race.

+Six of the nine monthly tournaments must be successfully completed in order to hold a Championship playoff.
 The top scorer in each division receives a valuable 1st-round bye.
-The other six players are seeded according to standing: 2nd vs. 7th; 3rd vs. 6th; 4th vs. 5th.
+The other six players are seeded according to standing: 2nd vs. 7th; 3rd vs. 6th; 4th vs. 5th (winner meets 1st place player in the semis).
 NEBC will provide cash prizes for the winners, finalists and semi-finalists, commensurate with the cash accumulated by NEBC over the course of the current season.

 Rounds 1 & 2: Best 2 out of 3, 9-point matches.